railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Management of repairs
 =====================

-The management of repairs is carried out using the module ``mrp_repair``.
+The management of repairs is carried out using the module :mod:`mrp_repair`.
 Once it's installed this module adds new menus to the Manufacturing menu:

 * :menuselection:`Manufacturing --> Repairs`